-- 1. The student ("Complainant") should provide an oral or written report of the incident underlying the complaint.
-The student may also provide pertinent records and documentation.
-Information that may be helpful to an inquiry and resolution of the complaint includes: - Date, Time, Name, E-mail, Address and Phone Number of the Complainant School or unit with which Complainant is associated - Complainant's title or program /year of study - Complainant's role in the incident, e.g., target of alleged sexual harassment/violence, witness, friend Name of the alleged harasser ("Respondent") - School or unit with which Respondent is associated - Respondent's title or program/year of study - Relationship between the Respondent and the Complainant - Address where the alleged sexual harassment/sexual violence occurred - Date and time when the alleged sexual harassment/sexual violence occurred - A description of the alleged sexual harassment/sexual violence conduct, e.g., sexually degrading comments or gestures, inappropriate touching; sexual contact without consent, including sexual intercourse - Other circumstances which contributed to the incident, e.g., physical disability, alcohol use - Other incidents of hostile conduct by the Respondent, if any - Other(s) involved in the incident as possible Complainant(s), witness(es) or additional Respondent(s) - What action by the University does the Complainant seek in response to the harassing conduct - Has the Complainant made a report to others, e.g., local or Campus Police, BETA Team, faculty, students, others - Has the Complainant requested partial or complete confidentiality - 2.
-The University must make a prompt, thorough and impartial inquiry, regardless of whether or not the Complainant has already reported the matter to the police, or makes a formal report to the campus Title IX Coordinator, desires an inquiry, or requests that no inquiry be made. - 3.
-A request for confidentiality may limit the University's ability to respond to the complaint.
-The University will take reasonable steps to investigate and respond to the complaint consistent with the Complainant's requests, as long as doing so does not prevent the University from responding effectively to a hostile environment and preventing hostile behavior that may be directed toward others.
+- Date, Time, Name, E-mail, Address and Phone Number of the Complainant's School or unit with which Complainant is associated - Complainant's title or program/year of study - Complainant's role in the incident, e.g., target of alleged Prohibited Sex Discrimination, witness, friend - Name of the Respondent - School or unit with which Respondent is associated - Respondent's title or program/year of study - Relationship between the Respondent and the Complainant - Address where the alleged Prohibited Sex Discrimination occurred - Date and time when the alleged Prohibited Sex Discrimination occurred - A description of the alleged Prohibited Sex Discrimination, e.g., sexually degrading comments or gestures, inappropriate touching; sexual contact without consent, including sexual intercourse - Other circumstances which contributed to the incident, e.g., physical disability, alcohol use - Other incidents that may constitute Prohibited Sex Discrimination by the Respondent, if any - Other(s) involved in the incident as possible Complainant(s), witness(es) or additional Respondent(s) - What action by the University does the Complainant seek in response to the conduct - Has the Complainant made a report to others, e.g., local or Campus Police, BETA Team, faculty, students, others - Has the Complainant requested partial or complete confidentiality - E. The University must make a prompt, thorough and impartial inquiry, regardless of whether or not the Complainant has already reported the matter to the police, or makes a formal report to the campus Title IX Coordinator, desires an inquiry, or requests that no inquiry be made. - F. A request for confidentiality may limit the University's ability to respond to the complaint.
+The University will take reasonable steps to investigate and respond to the complaint consistent with the Complainant's requests, as long as doing so does not prevent the University from responding effectively to and preventing Prohibited Sex Discrimination that may be directed toward others. - G. UMB encourages prompt reporting of an allegation of Prohibited Sex Discrimination whenever possible.
+Reporting an incident close in time to its occurrence will enhance UMB's ability to promptly and effectively investigate complaints, protect employees and students, and educate and discipline offenders.
+Nevertheless, UMB will investigate any and all complaints filed. - H. Requests for Interim Measures while a complaint is being investigated should be directed to the Title IX Coordinator.
+The Title IX Coordinator, in coordination with the Deputy Title IX Coordinator as appropriate, will contact necessary UMB personnel to coordinate and implement appropriate Interim